eyamkaouar/AI-powered-HR-Platform/README.md

 # HR AI Platform 🚀

-A high-fidelity, end-to-end recruitment solution that leverages **Machine Learning** for salary prediction and **LLMs (Mistral AI)** for strategic candidate matching and professional growth analysis.
+A high-fidelity, end-to-end recruitment solution that leverages **Machine Learning** for salary prediction and **LLMs ** for strategic candidate matching and professional growth analysis.

 ## 🌟 Key Features